aldebaran/libqi/doc/source/std/code.rst

 The enumeration values must be prefixed by the name of the enumeration followed by an underscore.

+Precise each number and never reorder existing enumerations for ABI compatibility.

 .. code-block:: c++

   class Message {